+STATES DISTRICT COURT ICT OF SOUTH DAKOTA DISTRICT

+XX,) Case No:

+Plaintiff, vs.) Notice of Filing) of

+XX,) Official Transcript))

+Defendant.)

-STATES DISTRICT COURT CT OF SOUTH DAKOTA DISTRICT XX, Plaintiff, vs. XX,)) Case No:)) Notice of Filing) of) Official Transcript) above-captioned matter.
-The parties have to Request of this transcript.
-If no Redaction I electronically available to the public without Any party needing a copy of the trans script to review or for redaction purposes may contact the document at the public terminal located at the /s/ Court Reporter Name and Address tificate of Service ly served the foregoing on parties in this matter using the CM/ECF : [list names here] /s/ Court Reporter Name and Address
+Notice is hereby given that an official transcript has been filed by the court reporter in the above-captioned matter.
+The parties have twenty-one (21) calendar days to file a Redaction Request of this transcript.
+If no Redaction Request is filed, the transcript may be made remotely electronically available to the public without redaction after ninety (90) calendar days.
+Any party needing a copy of the transcript to review or for redaction purposes may contact the court reporter to purchase a copy or view the document at the public terminal located at the Office of the Clerk.
+Dated this day of

+Court Reporter Name and Address

+Certificate of Service

+I hereby certify that on the above date, I electronically served the foregoing on parties in this matter using the CM/ECF system, which will send notification to the following: [list names here]

+/s/ Court Reporter Name and Address